Vicachu42/shopping-assignment-part2/README.md

 The bit where we do frontend

+Friday, 12:00
+-
+There are two js modules now...

 Friday, 10:50
 -
 Fixed the design and mended some bug.
 Now to...idk, a shitload of other things.